MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-data-exchange-definitions.md

 As preparation for creating a data exchange definition for a data file or stream, you can use the related XML schema to define which data elements to include on the **Column Definitions** FastTab.
 See step 6 in the “To describe the formatting of lines and columns in the file” section.
 For more information, see the [Use XML Schemas to Prepare Data Exchange Definitions](across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md).

-You normally set up data exchange definitions in the **Data Exchange Definition** window.
+You normally set up data exchange definitions on the **Data Exchange Definition** page.
 However, when you set up a data exchange definition for the service of refreshing currency exchange rates, you start the process in the simplified **Exch.
-Rate Update Setup Card** window.
+Rate Update Setup Card** page.

 > [!NOTE]
 >  If the file that is being converted is in XML format, the term *“column”* in this topic should be interpreted as *“XML element containing data”*.